Maths

 To Support Your Learning

-• We offer Maths Clinic every Monday and Tuesday evening after school.
-This is where pupils are able to speak to a maths teacher about work that they need help with.
+- We offer Maths Clinic every Tuesday and Wednesday evening after school.
+This is where students are able to speak to a maths teacher about work that they need help with.

-• We are also subscribers to 'HegartyMaths'.
-This is another online resource that allows teachers to set homework, and pupils to practise skills with step by step lessons.
+- We are subscribers to Sparx Maths.
+This is an online resource that allows teachers to set homework, and pupils to practise skills with step by step lessons.

 Websites